yhauxell/goobo/README.md

 * Mobile first approach have been implemented.
 * All the JS and CSS have been developed in-house to avoid extra dependencies and low performance.
 * React library is used to accomplish interactions and state managment with the Context API instead of popular libraries like redux or mobx.
-* Principal components are fully unit tested to ensure liability while scale.
+* Principal components are fully unit tested to ensure reliability while scale.
 * Pagination feature is ajax based to GB Api.
 * Google API results use to return duplicated values.
-This is a major drawback in visualization but better than display wrong result.
+This is a major drawback in visualization but better than display wrong results.

 ## Fractal project structure